MinuMThomas/Hair-and-Makeup/README.md

 computer :

-The site had been test in Chrome seeming all according to the design.
-In Firefox, the animation for the regions in the index come out a bit out of shape but still fully functional.
-In Internet Explorer all seems to work as the design.
+The site had been test in Chrome and Firefox seeming all according to the design.

 <br>